mathiasnovas/leet.js/README.md

     sudo npm install leet

-Add -g to install globally.
+Add '-g' to install globally.

 If you don't have npm, you can download and install it with this line: